All Episodes

 It was the same language on the same subject and the same arguments.

-Free Beacon, by the way, reviewed years worth of previous reporting on the scores of internal documents from the Clinton presidential library, including secret DNC communications and confidential state party documents and executive memorandums for the president that together shed light on the internal workings of this project.
+Free Beacon, by the way, reviewed years' worth of previous reporting on the scores of internal documents from the Clinton presidential library, including secret DNC communications and confidential state party documents and executive memorandums for the president that together shed light on the internal workings of this project.

-You're afraid that producers are beginning to recognize your name and are weary of allowing you on the air, use an alias.
+If you're afraid that producers are beginning to recognize your name and are weary of allowing you on the air, use an alias.

-Just lie, in other words, oh, that shouldn't shock anybody.
+In other words, oh, that shouldn't shock anybody.

-Records revealed the Clinton administration consistently kept tabs and on and coordinated with the project, considering it a crucial pillar of the administration's plan to neutralize conservative radio in preparation for the 96 election.
+Records revealed the Clinton administration consistently kept tabs on and coordinated with the project, considering it a crucial pillar of the administration's plan to neutralize conservative radio in preparation for the 96 election.

 My office is now coordinating closely with talk radio and shops in the White House, federal departments, agencies, House, Senate.

-And it goes on from you get the idea.
+And it goes on from, you get the idea.

 Shocking.

-Buoyed by support from popular radio hosts, capturing the House of Representatives.
+Democrats began conceptualizing this after Newt won in 94, buoyed by support from popular radio hosts, capturing the House of Representatives.

 Listen, if we're so powerful, how did Obama win?